Discover ARC’s Structural Analysis Services

 Instruments:

-- Bruker D8 Discover DaVinci (Powder XRD) – Non-destructive phase analysis including approximate particle size, of polycrystalline and thin film samples in reflectance or transmission mode.
-Air-free and zero-background (Si or SiO2) sample holders available on request.
+- Bruker D8 Discover DaVinci (Powder XRD) – Non-destructive phase analysis or powder and thin film samples including approximate particle size in reflectance or transmission mode.
+Only Bragg-Brentano geometry with divergent optics are available on this instrument.
+Air-free and zero-background (Si or SiO2) sample holders are available on request.
 Default sample stage is the FLIPSTICK 9-slot sample changer for automated sample analysis.
 System has divergent beam optics only.
 Detector is a Lynxeye XE-T detector with energy discriminator to filter Cu Kβ and x-ray fluorescence.
 System has an optional Anton Paar HTK-1200N stage for variable temperature capabilities (25–1200 K) under air or vacuum.
 Variable temperature samples can be placed in capillaries or a corundum (Al2O3) sample stage.

 - Bruker D8 Advance QUEST (Single Crystal XRD) – Determines crystal structures of small-molecule, hybrid, and inorganic single crystals.
 System is equipped with a Mo Kα x-ray source, Photon 50™ detector, and Oxford cryostat for variable temperature control (80–400 K) and air-free sample handling.
 System can also accommodate powder samples in capillaries for variable temperature powder measurements.